 The Society facilitates the organisation of the LMS-Bath Symposia (formerly the LMS-Durham Symposia).
 Proposals are approved by the Society’s Research Grants Committee after consideration of referees’ reports.

-LMS-BATH MATHEMATICAL SYMPOSIA 2023
+LMS-BATH MATHEMATICAL SYMPOSIA 2024

 There will be one LMS-INI-Bath Mathematical Symposium in 2024 and further details are given below:

-- Dates tbc Advances in Spectral Theory (Organisers: J. Galkowski (UCL), J. Legacé (UCL), L. Parnovski (UCL), A. Sobolev (UCL), S. Sodin (QMUL)
+• 15-26 July 2024 Advances in Spectral Theory (Organisers: J. Galkowski (UCL), J. Legacé (UCL), L. Parnovski (UCL), A. Sobolev (UCL), S. Sodin (QMUL)

 This Symposium will be supported by funding from the Isaac Newton Institute (INI).

-The London Mathematical Society is pleased to announce its Call for Proposals for the LMS-Bath Mathematical Symposia to be held at the University of Bath in 2025.
+The London Mathematical Society was pleased to announce its Call for Proposals for the LMS-Bath Mathematical Symposia to be held at the University of Bath in 2025.
 It is intended that there will be two LMS-Bath Mathematical Symposia with one of Symposium funded by the Isaac Newton Institute (INI) and another funded by the the International Centre for Mathematical Sciences (ICMS).
 Core funding at approximately £40,000.00 is available to support each Symposium, and it is planned to support up to two Symposia to take place in 2025.

 Formerly known as the LMS-Durham Symposia, the LMS-Bath Mathematical Symposia will be held at the University of Bath between 2020 and 2025.
 The Symposia are an established and recognised series of international research meetings, since their foundation in 1974, that provide an excellent opportunity to explore an area of research in depth, to learn of new developments, and to instigate links between different branches.